Editor's note: Check out our newest ebook The Natural Portrait and learn how to create beautiful portraits in natural light.

 But bear in mind that you should always back your photos up and keep copies on external hard drives at home.
 If you do this properly you don’t have to worry about what happens to your photos on Adobe’s servers.

-Hoefully these FAQs have answered your most pressing questions about Lightroom CC.
-Once you understand exactly what Lightroom CC is and the type of photography it’s aimed at you’ll probably feel better about any negativity generated by Adobe’s recent changes to Lightroom.
+Hoefully these FAQs have answered your most pressing questions about Lightroom.
+Once you understand exactly what Lightroom is and the type of photographer it's aimed at you'll probably feel better about any negativity generated by Adobe's recent changes to Lightroom.
 Let us know in the comments if you have any questions that I haven’t answered!

 Introducing Lightroom free email course